 Get detailed insights regarding the impact of COVID-19 on the market.

-The global kaspa peas market volume was 21 Million Tons in 2019.
+The global kaspa peas market is expected to reach a volume of 34.4 Million Tons by 2026, exhibiting moderate growth during the forecast period (2021-2026).
 Kaspa peas are a high yielding semi-leafless dun-type field pea belonging to the same sub-species as green peas.
 They consist of various digestible nutrients, which make them excellent for human consumption and livestock feed.
 Kaspa peas are suitable for cultivation in areas receiving more than 400mm of average annual rainfall.
 Also, these peas are easier to harvest than trailing-type varieties as their pods are held above the ground level even when the crop lodges.
 They have shatter-resistance pods which help in reducing grain loss if harvesting is delayed or even poor conditions exist at the time of crop maturity.
 Nowadays, many split pea processing companies prefer uniform and round dun peas due to their higher splitting efficiency.

 On the geographical front, Canada represents the largest producer of kaspa peas, accounting for nearly a third of the total global production.

 The competitive landscape of the market has also been analyzed in the report, covering the detailed profiles of the numerous small and large manufacturers who compete in terms of prices and quality.